mjbradvica/MediatorBuddy/README.md

 The best thing about MediatorBuddy is the loads and loads of unit tests that you **don't** have to write.

 This is because 99% of the standard boilerplate for controllers is accomplished in the base controller you use.

+You may view the source code [here](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy.AspNet/MediatorBuddyApi.cs) for a more in-depth reference.

 ## Common In-Depth